-This contract is between the STATE OF FLORIDA, DEPARTMENT OF MANAGEMENT SERVICES ("Department"), an agency of the State of Florida with offices at 4050 Esplanade Way, Tallahassee, Florida 32399-0950, and ("CONTRACTOR") with offices at <insert address>, each a "Party" and collectively referred to herein as the "Parties".
+This contract is between the STATE OF FLORIDA, DEPARTMENT OF MANAGEMENT SERVICES (Department), an agency of the State of Florida with offices at 4050 Esplanade Way, Tallahassee, Florida 32399-0950, and (Contractor) with offices at <insert address>.

-The Parties enter into this Contract in accordance with the terms and conditions of solicitation DMS-17/18-023 Operation and Management of Gadsden Correctional Facility.
+The Parties enter into this contract in accordance with the terms and conditions of solicitation DMS 16/17-050 Operation and Management of Gadsden Correctional Facility.